isaacg1/isaacg1.github.io/_posts/2021-08-14-paper-gadgets.md

 ---
 layout: post
+title: >-
-title: "Paper 2: Computational Complexity of Motion Planning of a Robot through Simple Gadgets"
+  Paper 2: Computational Complexity of Motion Planning of a Robot through Simple Gadgets
+published: true
 ---

-Next, my second paper: ["Computational Complexity of Motion Planning of a Robot through Simple Gadgets"](assets/motion-planning.pdf).
+Next, my second paper: ["Computational Complexity of Motion Planning of a Robot through Simple Gadgets"](/assets/motion-planning.pdf).
 This paper was written during my undergrad at MIT with my collaborator [Jayson Lynch](https://www.linkedin.com/in/jayson-lynch-b6297ab), then a PhD student at MIT and now a Postdoc at University of Waterloo,